DJ LeMahieu Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.

-- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.57).
+- The Angels have the 23rd-ranked team ERA among all MLB pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.